kodecocodes/i10t/frontmatter/introduction.markdown

 Sit back, relax and prepare for some high quality tutorials!

-## Early access

-By purchasing this book early, you get early access to this book while it is in development.

-Since this book is still in early access, not all chapters are ready at this point.
-This second early access release has the 11/14 chapters ready (compatible with Xcode 8.0):

-* Chapter 2, Xcode 8 Debugging Improvements
-* Chapter 3, Xcode 8 Source Editor Extensions
-* Chapter 4, Beginning Message Apps
-* Chapter 5, Intermediate Message Apps
-* Chapter 6, SiriKit
-* Chapter 7, Speech Recognition
-* Chapter 8, User Notifications
-* Chapter 9, Property Animators
-* Chapter 10, Measurements and Units
-* Chapter 11, What's New with Core Data
-* Chapter 13, What's New with Search

-You may wish to wait until all chapters are ready before reading the book, to get an optimal reading experience, or check out the iOS 10 screencasts which we are releasing, which this book is based on.

-But if you want a head start or a sneak peek of what's coming, that's what this early access release is for - we hope you enjoy!

 ## What you need

 To follow along with the tutorials in this book, you'll need the following: